westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged Or Sealed In West Virginia?

-The following records are eligible for expungement in West Virginia;
+The following records are eligible for expungement in West Virginia:

 • Records of non-convictions or dismissed charges